Here, tips for how to track your dog’s calories will be discussed.

 Control Portion Sizes

 Next, portion your dog’s food and treats for the day.
 Allowing your dog to free feed (i.e. eating whenever he or she is hungry and simply topping off the food bowl whenever it is low) encourages your dog to overeat.
 Instead, determine the proper portion size based on your dog’s age, sex, breed, and activity level and place the food in a baggy, to be given to your dog the following day.
+WiFi Food & Water Dog Bowls can help you find the optimal amount of food and avoid overfeeding.
 You can do the same for any treats your dog receives as well.
 With this technique you will not be tempted to overfeed your dog, and you will know exactly how many calories he or she has consumed.

 Avoid Table Scraps